Organisation Structure - The Board

 Christopher has strong Thames links.
 He was a member of two winning Cambridge Boat Race Crews and subsequently chairman of the Leander Club; he is a craft owning freeman of the Waterman’s Company.

-Following a career in the financial and tourism sectors, Christopher is currently chairman of Visit Britain, Openwork LLP, The Almeida Theatre and the British Bobsleigh & Skeleton Association.
-He is a trustee of the National Trust.
+Following a career in the financial and tourism sectors, Christopher is currently chairman of British Council, Openwork LLP, and the British Bobsleigh & Skeleton Association.

 Robin joined the PLA as chief executive officer on 31 March 2014.